-Can fluorescent light damage skin?
+Can fluorescent light damage skin and cause hyperpigmentation, wrinkles or even skin cancer?
 It's a reasonable question.
 That light bulb that’s supposed to be good for the planet and your electricity bill may be bad for your eyes and skin.

 I wrote this original article in 2012.
 Since then compact fluorescent light bulbs have fallen out of favor and are being replaced by the new energy efficient light bulb sweet heart LED lights.
 I'm pleased because I never liked the light from CFLs but CFLs live for 10 years or more and they are still in many light fixtures.
 We have light bulbs all over our homes and offices.
 This article will be relevant for a number of years.
 Where are the CFLs in your life?